vipinkarthikeyan/cost-sensitive-policy/readme.md

-# Algorithmic HRI: Cost-Sensitive Clarification Under Uncertain Human Intent
+# Cost-Sensitive Clarification Under Uncertain Human Intent

 ## Overview

-This project studies a fundamental question in human-robot interaction:

 **When should a robot act immediately, and when should it ask the human for clarification?**